awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

    `aws lambda add-permission --function-name <your_function> --statement-id 1 --action 'lambda:InvokeFunction' --principal events.amazonaws.com`
 **Note**
 Make sure to replace <your\_function> in the command above with your actual Lambda function for the GuardDuty events\.
+**Note**
+In the procedure above, we're using a Lambda function as the target for the rule that triggers CloudWatch events\.
+You can also configure other AWS resources as targets to trigger CloudWatch Events\.
+For more information, see [PutTargets](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_PutTargets.html)\.